ppatierno/kafka-hybrid-iot/README.md

 The AMQP 1.0 node configuration needs:

 * an AMQP endpoint where the Host has to be the OpenShift route address of the Qpid Dispatch Router.
-* SSL/TLS enabled with a TLS configuration node using the CA certificate used for signing the Qpid Dispatch Router server certificate.
+* SSL/TLS enabled with a TLS configuration node importing the CA certificate used for signing the Qpid Dispatch Router server certificate.
-* the address set to `iot-temperature`.
+* the AMQP address set to `iot-temperature` for sending temperature values.

+You can get the OpenShift route of the Qpid Dispatch Router with following command:

+    oc get routes qdrouterd -o=jsonpath='{.status.ingress[0].host}{"\n"}'

 ![rhea node](images/rhea-node.png "rhea node")